codeforkjeff/S275_ETL/README.md

 ```

-  Or you can use a SQL client such as [DBeaver](https://dbeaver.io/) to connect directly
-  to the database and to work with the generated tables.

 Sample queries demonstrating how to use the tables can be found in `report_teacher_mobility.sql`

 # Generated Tables